AdobeDocs/experience-manager-64.en/help/assets/medialibrary.md

 Media Library broadly covers the following use cases:

-* Provide basic DAM features for web pages crated using [!DNL Adobe Experience Manager Sites].
+* Provide basic DAM features for web pages created using [!DNL Adobe Experience Manager Sites].
 * Adaptive forms and communications created using [!DNL Adobe Experience Manager Forms].
 * Digital screen experiences created using [!DNL Adobe Experience Manager Screens].
 * [!DNL Assets] HTTP REST APIs for headless operations.

 <!-- TBD: Remove this after confirmation.
 May need to merge this list with the list provided by PMs.

-* Basic metadata properties
-* Tag management
-* Version control
 * Static renditions
-* Projects, tasks, workflow authoring
+* Projects, tasks authoring
 * Activity stream (timeline)
-* Query Builder (API)
-* Marketing Cloud integration
-* User interface customization and extension
 * Comments and annotation
 -->